sol/solid/README.md

 # Tooling

-`solid` installs GHC `9.8.1` to a private location.
+`solid` installs GHC `9.8.2` to a private location.
 It does not use any system provided GHC.

-`solid` uses the user-global cabal store (e.g.
+`solid` caches packages in `~/.local/state/solid/store/`.
+It does not use the user-global cabal store.
-`~/.local/state/cabal/store/ghc-9.8.1/`) for package caching.
-This reduces build times and is usually safe.
-However, in the unlikely case that you, besides using `solid`, use a build of GHC `9.8.1` that is not ABI compatible with the official GHC releases from [`haskell.org`](https://www.haskell.org/ghc/), you may run into issues.

 ## Haskell Language Server (LSP) support